Otto Abetz: Trial, conviction and death

 Abetz was arrested by Allied authorities in the Schwarzwald in October 1945.
 In the announcement of his arrest in France Soir, he was quoted as saying that Adolf Hitler was "certainly not dead", and "would return".
 A French court sentenced Abetz to 20 years' imprisonment for crimes against humanity.
 He was released from Loos prison on 17 April 1954.

 He died on May 5, 1958, on the Cologne-Ruhr autobahn after being burned to death in an accident, involving his speeding car near Langenfeld.
-His death may have been a revenge killing for his role in the Holocaust.
 His wife also died in the accident.
 The car's steering failed and the ultimate cause of the accident could not be fully determined.
 The car had recently been given to him as a gift from a Frenchman.

 Relatives

-A great-nephew, Eric Abetz, is an Australian conservative and a Liberal Party former member of the Australian Senate, and was at one time a cabinet minister in the government of Tony Abbott and since 2024 a member of the Tasmanian Parliament.
-One of Eric's brothers, another great-nephew, the Reverend Peter Abetz, was a member of the Western Australian Legislative Assembly, also representing the Liberal Party.
+A great-nephew, Eric Abetz, is an Australian conservative and a Liberal Party former member of the Australian Senate.
+He was at one time a cabinet minister in the government of Tony Abbott and has been a member of the Tasmanian Parliament since 2024.
+Another great-nephew of Otto, the Reverend Peter Abetz, a brother of Eric, was a member of the Western Australian Legislative Assembly, also representing the Liberal Party.
 Eric Abetz has publicly distanced himself from his Nazi relative.